 Attention: Wait at least 30 seconds, until the storage devices stops spinning, before you proceed to the next step.

-- Step 3.
+Step 3.
 Open the two release handles as shown in the illustration.
-The blade server moves out of the blade server bay approximately 0.6 cm (0.25 inch). - Step 4.
-Pull the blade server out of the bay.
+The blade server moves out of the blade server bay approximately 0.6 cm (0.25 inch).